 Borrowings under our revolving credit facility are subject to customary terms and conditions.
 However, there is no requirement that we make representations prior to borrowings as to the absence of material adverse changes or litigation that could be expected to have a material adverse effect.
 Borrowings under our revolving credit facility are subject to acceleration upon the occurrence of events of default that we consider customary.
 The revolving credit facility also provides for customary fees, including commitment fees, administrative agent fees, fees in respect of letters of credit and other fees.
 In our revolving credit facility, the borrowing spread to LIBOR and the commitment fees fluctuate based on our credit rating.
 We are currently in compliance with the various business and financial covenants contained in our revolving credit facility.

 Securities Registered with the SEC

 We have filed a shelf registration statement with the SEC registering an indeterminate principal amount of our general mortgage bonds.

 Temporary Investments

-As of April 15, 2014, we had temporary investments in a money market fund of \$159 million.
+As of July 24, 2014, we had no temporary investments.

 Money Pool